Approach to network failure due to intrinsic fluctuations

-Despite the broad similarity of the features in Fig. \ref{fig:appfail1} to that in Fig. \ref{fig1}, there are a few minor differences arising from the nature of connectivity in the BA network.
-For instance, in the case of BA network, as $t \to \infty$, a large number nodes get isolated from the bulk of the network with walkers trapped in those nodes.
+Despite the broad similarity of the features in Fig. \ref{fig:appfail1} to that in Fig. \ref{fig1}, there are differences arising from the nature of connectivity in the networks other than all to all.
+For instance, in these networks, as $t \to \infty$, nodes get isolated from the bulk of the network with walkers trapped in those nodes.
+The fraction of nodes getting isolated may differ in different realizations and different networks.
 Isolated nodes are essentially inactive nodes, and the $W_{\rm trap}$ trapped walkers on them cannot perform any dynamics.
 The effective number of walkers is $ W_{\rm eff} = W - W_{\rm trap}$.
 This situation can arise even if a node does not encounter extreme events.
-Hence, due to this, both capacity and load are decreasing though the rate of decrease in load $W_{\rm eff}$ is faster than that of capacity $C$.
+Hence, due to this, both capacity and load are decreasing but rate of decrease differ depending upon the network topology.
+For instance, in BA network, the rate of decrease in load $W_{\rm eff}$ is faster than that of capacity $C$.
 Thus, the ratio $\eta(t)=C(t)/W_{\rm eff}$ increases, and consequently the network shows an inclination to return to the independent regime.
 This effect is visible in Fig. \ref{fig:appfail1}(d), and this becomes more pronounced as threshold $\tau$ increases.
 Further, maximum fraction of nodes deleted at a single step depends on the diameter of the network -- shorter the diameter more number of nodes are deleted.
 Hence, it is highest in an all-to-all network.
 This can be inferred by comparing the peak values in Fig. \ref{fig:appfail1}(b,d,f).